IkelosOne/APE-Library/readme.md

 # Smart monkeys

-Made as a collection of useful functions by Arun, Pablo and Elia.
+Initially made as a collection of useful functions by Arun, Pablo and Elia.
+This fork is a continuation made by Arun Osborn

 # Documentation